salsa20js/salsa20js/README.md

 ### Feedback

-If you find any bugs or have suggestions for improvement, please create a new publicly visible issue or Pull Request on GitHub [for this project](https://github.com/salsa20js/salsa20js/issues).
+If you find any bugs or have some suggestions for improvement, please create a new issue or Pull Request on GitHub [for the project](https://github.com/salsa20js/salsa20js/issues).

+### Donate

+If you found the library useful in your project, donations are welcome at:

+* Bitcoin: `16h8K8sXCobL5u7wKRPG95F8XAc735P8TM`
+* Litecoin: `Ld2X3Uyknq87GktF38q2ZQopyevRwC4hji`